-What is a HIPAA Fax Cover Sheet?
+- What Should a HIPAA Fax Cover Sheet Contain?

 What Should a HIPAA Fax Cover Sheet Contain?

-- The sender’s fax number
+- Sender’s fax number

-- A HIPAA fax cover sheet disclaimer
+- HIPAA fax cover sheet disclaimer

-A HIPAA fax disclaimer contains three elements:
+A HIPAA fax disclaimer should include the following:

 - a reminder about confidentiality